Join Team Ride in 2023 for an unforgettable 3 days of cycling

 Training cycle jersey

-To keep you company whilst training and assist with your fundraising, we also have a CHSW cycling jersey available to buy, priced at £18.00.
+To keep you company whilst training and assist with your fundraising, we also have a CHSW cycling jersey available to buy, which is priced at £20.00.

 Do I really have to train?